Sravankumar626/Ansible/README.md

 **Once the testing completes, you can delete the stack to save the extra cost on AWS**

--- TO do this select your stack go to actions tab and click DELET STACK.
+-- To do this select your stack go to actions tab and click DELET STACK.

 Author:	Sravan Kumar
  Copyright:	Sravan Kumar
   License:	The MIT License (MIT)